wsgisler/flask-2048/README.md

 Alright, it isn't the nicest App and I was in a rush to write the code.
 But it is functional.
 I can play the game and the game can play itself!

 I've included four strategies to play the game automatically.
-All of them work and get significantly better scores than if I play the game.
+All of them work and get significantly better scores than if I play the game myself.
 Some of the moves are hard to understand as they might be preparing for a later move that at once gets rid of 5 or more tiles.
-Even though the strategies try to look at 9 moves in advance, it doesn't always manage to get to 2048, but many times it does.
+Even though the strategies is looking at 9 moves in advance, it doesn't always manage to get to 2048, but many times it does.
+Interestingly, the strategy that the algorithm is choosing is not at all similar to what a human would intuitively do (i.e. trying to put the biggest number in a corner).

 Enjoy and feel free to use the code.